Narayana108/awesome-privacy/README.md

 - [What we can learn from Hong Kong](https://media.ccc.de/v/36c3-10933-what_the_world_can_learn_from_hongkong)

 # Other resources
-- [The Hated One Youtube Channel](https://www.youtube.com/channel/UCjr2bPAyPV7t35MvcgT3W8Q/featured) - epic resources containing all you need to know about privacy
+- [The Hated One Youtube Channel](https://www.youtube.com/channel/UCjr2bPAyPV7t35MvcgT3W8Q/featured) - epic resource containing all you need to know about privacy
 - [Stop using Facebook](https://www.stopusingfacebook.co/)

 # Basic privacy tutorials